Waterfall project management methodology, phases, and guide

 No restraints on budget or time

-If your project has no restraints on budget or time, team members can spend as much time as possible in the requirements and system design phases.
-They can tweak and tailor the needs of the project as much as they want until they land on a well-thought-out and defined project plan.
+If your project has no restraints on budget or time, team members can spend as much time as needed in the requirements and system design phases.
+They can tweak and tailor project needs until they land on a well-defined project plan.

 Creating repeatable processes

-The waterfall model requires documentation at almost every step of the process.
-This makes it easy to repeat your project for a new team member; each step is clearly detailed so you can recreate the process.
+The waterfall model requires documentation at almost every step.
+This makes it easy to repeat your project for new team members, as each step is clearly detailed so you can recreate the process.

 Read: 5 project management phases to improve your team’s workflow